giorgioGTelian/Websites_playground/README.md

-# 🌐 template of the webpages i made
+# 🌐 templates of the webpages i made
 ## 🦾🎧 technologies used:
 - vanilla html css javascript
 - jQuery